gordonhart/psynth/hardware/griffin/README.md

     }
     ```

-    Based on this, we can ignore the first 16 timestamp bytes.
+    - Based on this, we can ignore the first 16 timestamp bytes

 - Example events: